virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 This setup uses the `stanford` branch for our workflow, but it can also be the `main`, or any other newly created branch.
 Upon the `git push`, the [workflow](#github-workflow-deployment) will be triggered.

-The actual deployment is the `jupyter-build book` executed on the data-science-for-esm folder, the command generating the HTML code from the data provided in the [data-science-for-esm folder][16].
+The deployment itself is the `jupyter-build book` [command](https://github.com/open-energy-transition/data-science-for-esm/blob/b1ab15c6d99fb325ca3877b0d33578a42669c3b7/.github/workflows/deploy.yml#L37) being executed on the [data-science-for-esm folder][16].
+This command is generating the HTML code from the data provided in the data-science-for-esm folder.

-Further explanation of the commands, e.g. `jupyter-book build` to be used is provided in the [README.md](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/README.md) file, as well as the following **References:**
+Further explanation of this command, i.e. `jupyter-book build`, as well as the other  to be used is provided in the [README.md](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/README.md) file, as well as the following **References:**
 1. [Build your book](https://jupyterbook.org/en/stable/start/build.html)
 1. [Build from the command line](https://jupyterbook.org/en/stable/basics/build.html)
 1. [Structure the Table of Contents](https://jupyterbook.org/en/stable/structure/toc.html)